 When registering in Studielink, you should select the Master’s programme ‘Psychology’ at the University of Amsterdam.
 Students who want to apply for a clinical track (offered in Dutch only) should choose the option ‘Gezondheidszorgpsychologie’.
 You will be then be able to specify the master's track.
 See the step-by-step plan under 'application and admission' for further information.

-For the admissions round of February (Behavioural Data Science only) you will receive the outcome of your application before the Christmas holidays.
-For the admissions round of September you will receive the outcome around mid-May 2019.
+For the admissions round of September 2020 you will receive the outcome around mid-May 2020.